sandersb725/python-thenewsapi/README.md

 # python-thenewsapi
 A python wrapper for https://thenewsapi.com

-All payloads from their website are supported in the functions
+All params from their website are supported in the functions

 #### Top Stories
 ```